UB-Mannheim/BeTrial/README.md

 ## Overview
 **Bernoulli trial generator tool for OCR result validation**

-This repo is part of the [Aktienführer-Datenarchiv][akf-link] DFG project.
+This repo is part of the [Aktienführer-Datenarchiv][dataarchive-link] DFG project.
 The DFG recommends the Bernoulli trial to validate OCR results.
 To reduce the amount of effort to perform the test, a "Bernoulli Trial HTML Generator" was designed.
 This generator work with Abbyy-XML-Files (*\*.xml*) and their JPG-image pendant (*\*.jpg*).